 Throughout the past, the River Dart has played an instrumental role in powering industry and transporting goods, allowing the growth of the towns and villages that lie along its banks.

 Today, the power of the Dart has not been forgotten and, thanks to the Totnes Weir Hydro Scheme, its power continues to be harnessed.

 Since December 2015, the weir, which features two Archimedes screw turbines, has been generating vast quantities of energy: enough to power 300 homes for the next 40 years.
 The Totnes Renewable Energy Society (TRESOC) have ensured the best possible chances for passing fish by installing a fish pass alongside the weir and carefully monitoring fish numbers.

-The event included tours of the weir, citizen science with the Westcountry Rivers Trust and opportunities to share river stories, create artwork, clean up the river and taste Archimedes’ favourite snack.
+We have attended the event to run citizen science sessions, and visitors have enjoyed opportunities to share river stories, create artwork, clean up the river and taste Archimedes’ favourite snack, arancini.